Utkarsh5985648/Git-Practice/README.md

 # Git-Practice
-This is the Repository for Practicing Git
+This is the Repository for Practicing Git .
+Utkarsh Mishra